-Text included multiple typos and confusing sentences, I assume because something was lost in translation to English.
-This seems to be common in indie games made outside the US and not that big of a deal but … if anyone needs an editor, I’m available!
+Text included multiple typos and confusing sentences, I assume because something was lost in translation.
+This seems to be common in indie games made outside the US and is not a big deal but … if anyone needs an editor, I’m available!

 I couldn’t find any options to adjust the sensitivity settings and this turned what should have been a fun, relaxing experience into an exercise in frustration.
-I would have thought something was wrong with my controller – like the piece of garbage Xbox knockoff I bought once that was full of deadzones – except that it was the same controller I use for every other game without any problems, and other joystick movement in the game was fine.
+I might have thought something was wrong with my controller – like the piece of garbage Xbox knockoff I bought once that was full of deadzones – except it’s the same controller I use for every other game and other joystick movement TEACUP was just fine.

-Despite its flaws, I think TEACUP is worth buying if you’re looking for a low-key, movie-length adventure and/or if you’re looking for something to play with children.
-It’s a singleplayer game but would be perfect for an adult and child to read together, like a book, and assist the child during mini-games if needed.
+I think TEACUP is worth buying if you’re looking for a low-key, movie-length adventure or if you’re looking for something to play with children.
+It’s a singleplayer game but would be perfect for an adult and child to play together.

 TEACUP is rated “E” for everyone.
-While the mini-games are pretty easy (aside from wrestling with poor controls), the protagonist is a young adult and the text includes some big words that are probably not in a 5-year-old’s vocabulary.
+While the mini-games are pretty easy (aside from wrestling with the controls from time to time), a few might be too challenging for a young child.
+The protagonist is a young adult and the text includes some big words that are probably not in a 5-year-old’s vocabulary.

 ~ J.L.
 Hilton